RohitSinghVedra/DOCISSCAN/README.md

 ## Usage

-1. **Register/Login**: Create an account or login with existing credentials
+1. **Sign In**: Click "Continue with Google" to sign in
-2. **Connect Google**: Click "Connect Google Account" to authorize access to Google Sheets
+2. **Google Sheet Created**: Your personal sheet is automatically created
 3. **Scan Document**:
    - Choose between camera or file upload
    - Point camera at document or select file
    - Click "Scan Document" to process
-4. **View Documents**: Check your scanned documents with extracted information
+4. **View in Sheets**: Click "Open Google Sheet" to view all your scanned documents
-5. **Automatic Saving**: All scanned documents are automatically saved to your Google Sheet with timestamps
+5. **Automatic Saving**: All scanned documents are automatically saved with timestamps

 ## API Endpoints